Generalized Probabilistic Approximate Optimization Algorithm

-\subsection{Full-Adder with Fully Parametrized PAOA Ansatz}
+\section{Full-Adder with Fully Parametrized PAOA Ansatz}

-The full-adder is represented as a fully connected network comprising five p-bits, where the graph weights are the only variational parameters ({FIG.~\ref{fig:full_adder_sequential_update}a}).
+The full-adder is represented as a fully connected network comprising five p-bits, where the graph weights are the only variational parameters (as shown in Supplementary {Fig.~\ref{fig:full_adder_sequential_update}a}).
 As depicted in the same figure, the graph weights evolve with $p$, such that for each layer, we have different weights that are responsible for the PDF evolution.
-The full-adder performs 1-bit binary addition with three inputs (A, B, and Carry in \(= \text{C}_{\text{in}}\)) and two outputs (Sum \(= \text{S}\) and Carry out \(= \text{C}_{\text{out}}\)).
-We use a finite Markov chain with three layers ($p=3$), and $\rho_0 = ^\top$ as the initial condition PDF.
-The optimization is carried out exactly similar to the majority gate problem in section.~\ref{MAJ_gate_extended}, except the parameterization here is the graph weights.
+The full-adder performs 1-bit binary addition with three inputs (A, B, and Carry in = \( \text{C}_{\text{in}}\)) and two outputs (Sum = S and Carry out = \( \text{C}_{\text{out}}\)).
+We use a finite Markov chain with three layers ($p$=$3$), and $\boldsymbol{\rho}_0 = ^\top$ as the initial condition PDF.
+The optimization is carried out exactly similar to the majority gate problem in Section.~\ref{MAJ_gate_extended}, except the parameterization here is the graph weights.
 The optimal parameters, rounded to the nearest hundredth, are presented in Eq.~\eqref{FA_params}.
-The results in FIG.~\ref{fig:full_adder_sequential_update}c and FIG.~\ref{fig:full_adder_sequential_update}d show clear agreement between the two methods, namely, the gradient-based approach where the probability transition matrix is constructed, and the gradient-free one where samples are generated to estimate the underlying distribution.
-More details on the gradient-based method are provided in section.~\ref{ANDGate}, where we show how an AND gate can be solved analytically.
+The results in Supplementary Fig.~\ref{fig:full_adder_sequential_update}c and Fig.~\ref{fig:full_adder_sequential_update}d show clear agreement between the two methods, namely, the gradient-based approach where the probability transition matrix is constructed, and the gradient-free one where samples are generated to estimate the underlying distribution.
+More details on the gradient-based method are provided in Section.~\ref{ANDGate}, where we show how an AND gate can be solved analytically.

 { { } } The simulation parameters used here are tabulated in Table~\ref{tab:simulation_parameters}.
-In gradient-based approach, the training terminates when either the tolerance in gradient or maximum iterations is met, $\|\nabla \mathcal{L}(\boldsymbol{\theta})\|<\varepsilon_{\text{grad}},$ because updates of such order no longer improve the objective.
-For derivative‑free ``\textsc{Cobyla}", convergence is declared when the step‑size tolerance (trust–region radius) falls below $\Delta \theta < \varepsilon_{\text{step}},$ signalling that all admissible simplex moves would alter the variational parameters by less than numerical precision, and hence further iterations are unproductive.
+In gradient-based approach, the training terminates when either the tolerance in gradient, $\|\nabla \mathcal{L}(\boldsymbol{\theta})\|<\varepsilon_{\text{grad}},$ or maximum iterations is met because updates of such order no longer improve the objective.
+For derivative‑free (Cobyla), convergence is declared when the step‑size (trust–region radius) falls below a chosen tolerance $\Delta \theta < \varepsilon_{\text{step}},$ signalling that all admissible simplex moves would alter the variational parameters by a negligible change, and hence further iterations are unproductive.

-\subsection{Majority Gate Problem}
+\section{Majority Gate Problem}